compono/yutalent-api/INTERACTION_API/registerMenuItem.md

 ===

 Adds a new menu item to the specified `$menuName` menu.
+We currently support:

-We currently support only `settings` menu - menu in the top-right corner of the WU service (account settings menu).
+`settings` menu - menu in the top-right corner of the WU service (account settings menu).

+`topnav` menu - big horizontal menu in the very top of WU (where Home/Projects/Contacts links are).

 `$menuItemTitle` - title of the menu item